Highlights Of The Program

 Trevi nv

-• Introducing catalytic wet scrubbing systems that neutralize EtO emissions using water-based ambient-temperature processes
+• Introducing catalytic wet scrubbing systems that neutralise EtO emissions using water-based ambient-temperature processes

-• Applying biological filtration methods to destroy low-concentration EtO streams in high-flow sterilization exhaust air
+• Applying biological filtration methods to destroy low-concentration EtO streams in high-flow sterilisation exhaust air

-• Deploying dry sorbent scrubbers with color-change indicators for polishing EtO emissions and monitoring sorbent saturation
+• Deploying dry sorbent scrubbers with colour-change indicators for polishing EtO emissions and monitoring sorbent saturation

-STERILISATION VALIDATION: IMPORTANCE OF A FULLY VALIDATED IFU
+STERILISATION VALIDATION: THE IMPORTANCE OF A FULLY VALIDATED IFU

 Enrico Allegra